 Research clearly shows that eating breakfast every day is a key behavior among people who are able to lose weight and keep it off.
-A crock-pot breakfast can be a delicious way to enjoy a high fiber, low fat, and super nutritious morning meal.
+A crock-pot breakfast can be a delicious way to enjoy a high fiber, super nutritious, unprocessed, whole-food morning meal.

 Incredibly Inexpensive …

 Overnight hot cereal is also a great option for those on a gluten-free diet.
 Gluten-free boxed cereals are not only expensive ($6.49 a box!
 Seriously??), but they’re sometimes full of sugar and other less desirable ingredients.

 I like preparing hot cereal in the slow cooker because I can control what goes in it … and because it saves so much money.
 A bowl of ready-to-eat cereal from the box with milk can cost around 90 cents a bowl.
 But hot cereal cooked in a crock pot can cost as little as 10 cents a bowl.